-The first investment on the left produces cash flow each year while the second does not.
+The first investment on the left produces cash flow each year, while the second does not.
 Although both investments produce a 10% IRR, one is clearly more profitable than the other.
-The reason why is because in the first investment, the unrecovered investment balance changes from year to year, while in the second investment it does not.
+The reason is that in the first investment, the unrecovered investment balance changes from year to year, while in the second investment it does not.

 IRR ignores the size of the project

 The IRR also does not account for the magnitude of a project.
 That means the project with the highest IRR won’t necessarily be the project with the highest profit.
 For example, consider the following two options.

 - Option 1: Invest 100 at time 0 and get back 200 at time 1.
 This results in a 100% IRR, and a gross profit of 200-100 or 100.